lxq472/tp10-i-Protein-Folding-Diseases-Protein-aggregation-Master-equation-Oosawa-model-Gillespie-algorithm/README.md

 The full model exhibits a balance between all processes, resulting in a dynamic steady state with stable but broad distributions.
 The simulations are in qualitative agreement with theoretical expectations and demonstrate how microscopic mechanisms influence macroscopic observables.

 ---
+Developed as part of the MSc course:

+**Physics of Molecular Diseases**
+Niels Bohr Institute — University of Copenhagen (Prof. Ala Trusina)